makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 This command will successively:

-1. Backup your current database,
+1. Backup your local database,
 2. Restore the given backup file,
 3. Anonymize the data from the given backup file,
 4. Backup the newly anonymized database, **overwritting the given backup file**,